groupdocs-signature/GroupDocs.Signature-Products/content/signature/nodejs-java/modify/jpeg.en.md

 ############################# More Formats ########################
 more_formats:
     enable: true
-    title: "Adding Metadata Properties To Other File Formats"
+    title: "Edit Signatures Across Multiple File Formats"
     exclude: "JPEG"
-    description: "Multi format documents and images metadata addition API for Node.js via Java.
-Retrieve metadata of some of the popular file formats as stated below."
+    description: "With Node.js via Java API, signed documents can be revisited at any time, allowing you to extract and modify signature properties for popular business formats, ensuring complete flexibility and control."
     items:

         # format loop 1